Ngā Panonitanga o Te Mahere ā Rohe

 • February 2025 - Tairāwhiti Resource Management Plan engagement including masterplans and draft zoning options

-• March 2025 - Urban Plan Change 6 engagement with treaty partners
+• March 2025 - Urban Plan Change 6 engagement with Treaty partners

 • August 2025 - Councillors support an exemption for the plan change